 The mood board of the Kamadhenu dress, as seen in the first image, further contained the yantra diagram that is described in a section of the Pancharatra, to be generated by the combination of syllables invoking the goddess Kamadhenu.

 As this design was meant to be a Wish Tree Dress, I chose the story of goddess Kamadhenu as inspiration, since the goddess is one of the beings described as living in the higher planets and fulfilling all desires.
 The breathtaking image of goddess Kamadhenu consists of a female torso, body of a cow, wings of angels and a peacock feather tail.
-A part of the mood board was this is an image of the goddess drawn by Drdha Gorrick, an artist I collaborated with on my LALALALI line:
+A part of the mood board was this is an image of the goddess drawn by Drdha Gorrick, a master of South Indian art whom I collaborated with when designing the LALALALI collection:

 The Pancaratra mentions that the limited section of surrounding energy (as described above) vibrates in three general modes – goodness (sattva), passion (rajas) and ignorance (tamas), while the unlimited section of energy is transcendental to those three.